 By exercising at the right time of day, you can help to ensure that you will be able to get a good night’s sleep.
 Even for those who suffer from insomnia are likely to find that their ability to sleep is improved as a result of regular bouts of exercise.

 In order to achieve this benefit, it is best to make sure that you complete your exercise session at least six hours before your scheduled bedtime.
 This will ensure that adrenaline has the chance to dissipate and the body temperature reduces back to normal, which aids restful sleep.

 It Increases your Creativity

 When a little creativity is needed for work or play, you should put on your sneakers and undertake your favorite form of exercise.
 The physical exertion not only benefits the body but also the mind as it gives the brain a chance to focus on something other than the necessary task, which can help to trigger creativity.

-Further, taking the opportunity to exercise in a new location, such as the park you only ever drive past or those hills at the edge of town that are perfect for hiking, can be a great source of inspiration.
+Further, taking the opportunity to exercise in a new location, such as the park you only ever drive past or those hills at the edge of town that is perfect for hiking, can be a great source of inspiration.
 Refresh your mind in a new environment.